OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 - If you end up rebuilding often, you may need to remove the old container.
 - If a port is reported as "already allocated" look at step 3.
 - Always run Docker with sudo if your user does not have the necessary permissions.
-- During development, there were a few issues surrounding deleting mistyped characters if using the Linux shell.
-If this is an issue with your experience, hitting enter and then re-typing it is the only solution, but it should be fixed now.

 ### 📚 Usage
  - This honeypot is for educational and research purposes only.
 Please use it responsibly and do not expose it to the public internet.